Creating Interactive Time Series Charts With Plotly in R

-When analysing time series data I often draw on a small set of R helper functions to quickly visualise information using the excellent plotly package.
-The code creates interactive charts that allow the user to selectively display series and switch between transformations (level, quarterly and annual growth rates).
-I recently decided to put the code up online to make these functions available to others.
-This post provides a quick run-down of how these functions work.px.gif
+When analyzing time series data in R, I often draw on a small set of helper functions to quickly visualize information.
+These use the excellent plotly package to create interactive charts.
+I thought others might find these useful as well and decided to put the code up here.
+This post provides a quick rundown of how these functions work.

 library("xts")